Harmoney-RogerParkinson/ims-core-parent/ims-core-message-processor/README.md

 <img src="SalesForceTables.png" width="1000">

-The Investor Fund Transaction is like the Account Summary and Investment Order, they all extend a 'virtul' parent, which means they *ought* to extend one but it doesn't exist.
+The Investor Fund Transaction is like the Account Summary and Investment Order, they all extend a 'virtual' parent, which means they *ought* to extend one but it doesn't exist.
 The goal is to get these to a flat single table which eliminates duplicate fields but contains potentially empty fields when those fields belong to a different 'type'.

 ## Connecting to Salesforce
 The topics (not the SOAP API) need to know your IP address for security reasons.
 Use Quick Find to search for Network and open up 'Network Access'